wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

 OPTION                      DESCRIPTION
 -b, --batch                 Batch mode, non-interactive installation.
 -t, --token TOKEN           Node token, only used in a batch mode.
--c, --cloud CLOUD           Wallarm Cloud, one of US/EU/EU2, default is EU, only used in a batch mode.
+-c, --cloud CLOUD           Wallarm Cloud, one of US/EU, default is EU, only used in a batch mode.
 -H, --host HOST             Wallarm API address, for example, api.wallarm.com or us1.api.wallarm.com, only used in a batch mode.
 -P, --port PORT             Wallarm API pot, for example, 443.
     --no-ssl                Disable SSL for Wallarm API access.
     --no-verify             Disable SSL certificates verification.
--f, --force                 Always create a new instance in a Cloud.
+-f, --force                 If there is a node with the same name, create a new instance.
 -h, --help
     --version
 ```